CodeBreweryReloaded/ikitomo/README.md

 ![classdiagram](Notes/classdiagram_v2.svg)

-Because this barely readable we left out classes which don't contribute to the model and controller structure to simplify the uml diagram.
+Because this is barely readable we left out classes which don't contribute to the model and controller structure to simplify the uml diagram.
 To avoid arrows across the diagram some classes and interfaces are duplicated.

 ![classdiagram](Notes/ikitomo_classdiagram_reduced.svg)